Jenny Walser: Career

 Walser began her career acting in theatre productions.
 She performed with the National Youth Theatre REP company.
 In 2021, she made her television debut as Louise Wrigley in the period drama series Call the Midwife.
 In 2022, she joined the cast of the coming-of-age romantic comedy-drama series Heartstopper as Tori Spring, the elder sister of Charlie Spring.

-In 2024, she played the role of Zofia, an American tourist whose myserteous death leads to an investigation, in the German television mini-series The Next Level.
+In 2024, she played the role of Zofia, an American tourist whose mysterious death leads to an investigation, in the German television mini-series The Next Level.

-She is reprising her role as Tori Spring in the upcoming television film Heartstopper Forever, which will be released in 2026.
+She reprised her role as Tori Spring in the television film Heartstopper Forever, which was released in 2026.

+Personal life

+Walser is queer.
+She has described feeling seen by the film Matthias & Maxime and watching it many times early in the COVID-19 pandemic while "working out my own queerness and my identity," referring to the film as "Incredible cinema."